lindsaygelle/slice/README.md

 ```

 ## Docker
-You can also use Slice within a Docker container with the provided Dockerfile.
+Slice is Docker-friendly!
+You can easily incorporate Slice into a Docker container using the provided Dockerfile.
 Here are the steps to build and run the container:

 Building the Docker container:
 ```sh